Why Most Indian HNIs Cannot Buy UK Property Directly

 Three investor profiles · six criteria

-How the Indian resident investor compares to NRI and UAE-based capital · 2026
+How the Indian resident investor compares to NRI and non-Indian investors · 2026

-Scores are 29k Asset Management analytical assessments based on RBI LRS guidelines, FEMA regulations, Finance Act 2026, and direct investor experience.
+Scores are analytical assessments based on RBI LRS guidelines, FEMA regulations, Finance Act 2026, and direct investor experience.
 Higher score indicates stronger position on that criterion.
+The criteria measure regulatory freedom and ease of access, not the merits of the asset, which is why Yield Capture is held equal across all three profiles: the underlying UK property is the same whoever owns it.
 This is not investment advice.

 A note on individual circumstances